 - Accessible – all devices can access websites.
 Not true with mobile apps.
 Mobile apps are platform specific (Android apps are incompatible with iOS device and vice versa).

 However, mobile apps are a better option for the following reasons:

-- Users have long session length.
+- Users benefit from being able to have long sessions.